-If you think that you suffer from bad breath, your Dr. Covington DMD can help determine the source of the odor.
-If your dentist believes that the problem is caused from a systemic (internal) source, such as an infection, he or she may refer you to your family physician or a specialist to help treat the cause of the problem.
+If you think that you suffer from bad breath, your Dr. Covington and Dr. DuRant can help determine the source of the odor.
+If one of our Beaufort dentists believes that the problem is caused from a systemic (internal) source, such as an infection, he or she may refer you to your family physician or a specialist to help treat the cause of the problem.

 Typically, bad breath originates in your gums and tongue.
 It is caused by waste from bacteria in the mouth (typically called periodontal disease), decayed food particles, other debris in your mouth, and bad oral hygiene.
 The decay and debris produce a chemical compound that causes the unpleasant odor.
 Bad breath may occur in people who have a medical infection, diabetes, kidney failure or a liver malfunction.
 Even stress, dieting, snoring, age, and hormonal changes can have an effect on your breath.
 Xerostomia (dry mouth) and tobacco also contribute to the problem.